bg

 • What is Tether (USDT)?

 Tether (USDT) is a stablecoin pegged 1:1 to the U.S. dollar.
-It combines the stability of traditional currency with the benefits of blockchain technology, such as efficient and transparent transactions, making it a popular choice for traders.
+It merges the stability of fiat currency with the efficiency and transparency of blockchain technology, making it a popular asset for traders and investors.

 • Is Tether safer than USD Coin?